TimothyByrd/ChaosHelper/README.md

     - You must set your account name, poesessid and the name of the source filter.
     - The source filter can be anything you want.
 By default is should work well using a NeverSink filter.
     - Other configuration is to taste, see "Configuration details" below.
-- Start Path of Exile in windowed full-screen or windowed mode.
+- Start Path of Exile.
 - Start the ChaosHelper tool
     - If you use the steam client but also have the standalone client installed, run the tool with a `steam` argument.
 - In Path of Exile: